syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.MVC/columns/columns.md

 ### Adding/Removing Columns

-The Grid control allows you to dynamically add or remove columns to and from the grid using the [Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Columns) property, which can be accessed through the instance of the Grid.
+The Grid component allows you to dynamically add or remove columns to and from the grid using the [Columns](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Grids.Grid.html#Syncfusion_EJ2_Grids_Grid_Columns) property, which can be accessed through the instance of the Grid.

 To add a new column to the Grid, you can directly **Push** the new column object to the columns property.To remove a column from the Grid, you can use the **Pop** method, which removes the last element from the columns array of the Grid.
 Alternatively, you can use the splice method to remove a specific column from the columns array.